altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 Whether Flanagan was ignoring him or was distracted, Felix did not know...
 He hoped it was the latter~
 'F::Hello?'
-~Again, no response~
+~Again, no response.
-~Felix kept his thoughts from running too close to his plan.
+Felix kept his thoughts from running too close to his plan.
 Surprise could make all the difference.
 It was taxing: trying not to think of something consciously, and only subconsciously think of a plan.
-Like trying not to think of the first cliché that comes to mind~ ~So he didn't think of what he would become, just his desperation for escape~ *Felix became a parasite*
+Like trying not to think of the first cliché that comes to mind.
+So he didn't think of what he would become, just his desperation for escape~ *Felix became a parasite*
 ~In front of him was flanagan, piloting his body in the elevator, everything was still frozen~ *Felix thrust his hand into Flanagan's face*